-What If I Don't Qualify for a Pell Grant?
+What If You Don't Qualify for a Pell Grant?

 Apply for Needs-Based Scholarships

-Begin by applying for need-based scholarships through your college and university.
-You can speak to the financial aid office at your school and explain the situation.
-There may be additional money available for situations like this at your college.
-They may also be more lenient than the FAFSA form in not including your parents’ income in these situations.
+Begin by applying for need-based scholarships through your college or university.
+Speak with the financial aid office at your school and explain your situation.
+Your school might be more lenient than the Pell Grant FAFSA form when it comes to not including your parents’ income in some situations.

 Look into summer school sessions as another way to save on your tuition.
-Some schools will offer lower tuition rates in the summer to encourage students to graduate on time.
-The workload may be different in the summer, and so it is important to research the classes and professors carefully when you sign up.
-Some professors are much more relaxed, while others are not.
-Merit-based scholarships may be easier to qualify for in the spring and summer terms too.
+Some schools offer lower tuition rates in the summer.
+The workload might be different than during the regular school year, however, so research the classes and professors carefully when you sign up.

 Apply for a Student Loan

 You can apply for a student loan and apply for a Pell Grant as well—you don't have to choose one or the other.
 You can apply for loans even if you ultimately decide not to use them.
 You'll have access to the money it turns out that you'll need it.